ai-forever/SEGM-model/README.md

 ## Configuring the model

-You can change the [segm_config.json](scripts/segm_config.json) (or make a copy of the file) and set some of the the base training and evaluating parameters: num epochs, image size, saving dir and etc.
+You can change the [segm_config.json](scripts/segm_config.json) and set some of the the base training and evaluating parameters: num epochs, image size, saving dir, etc.

 ### Class specific parameters

-Parameters in the classes-dict are set individually for each class of the model.
-The order of the sub-dicts in the classes-dict corresponds to the order of the mask layers in the predicted tensor.
+Parameters in the `classes` are set individually for each class of the model.
+The order of the subdicts in the `classes` corresponds to the order of the mask layers in the predicted tensor.
 Each dictionary contains parameters for model classes to pre- and post-process stages, for example:

 ```
 "classes": {